Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

     :align: center

-Specifically, APOSMM will begin local optimization runs from those points that don't have better (more minimal) points nearby within a threshold.
+Specifically, APOSMM will begin local optimization runs from those points that don't have better (more minimal) points nearby within a threshold ``r_k``.
 For the above example, after APOSMM has returned the uniformly sampled points, for simulation evaluations it will likely begin local optimization runs from the user-requested approximate minima.
-Providing these isn't required.
+Providing these isn't required, but can offer performance benefits.

 Each local optimization run chooses new points and determines if they're better by passing them back to be evaluated by the simulation routine.
 If so, new local optimization runs are started from those points.
-This continues until the runs converge to a minima:
+This continues until each run converges to a minimum:

 .. image:: ../images/localopt_6hc.png
     :alt: Six-Hump Camel Local Optimization Points